dhis2/dhis2-docs-implementation/content/chis_implementation/07_training_support.md

 5. Training should include both the paper based forms and ICT device, interpreting the reports on health status, and service performance.
 6. Looking up help in the SOPs or in the device, and contacting the CHW coordinator for support are problem solving methods best taught in separate sessions.
 7. Length of training should be tailored to CHW knowledge
-	a.
-CHWs who are already familiar with paper reporting and feature phones can be easily trained on routine reporting in a short amount of time.
+	- CHWs who are already familiar with paper reporting and feature phones can be easily trained on routine reporting in a short amount of time.
 Possibly even in one day.
-	b.
-CHWs who have not used smartphones before will require more time, one to several additional days
+	- CHWs who have not used smartphones before will require more time, one to several additional days
-	c.
-If the training includes many health programs, a week or more of CHIS training is appropriate.
+	- If the training includes many health programs, a week or more of CHIS training is appropriate.

 > **Note**
 >
-> Sample outlines of a training program and examples of training materials are available at dhis2.org*
+> Sample outlines of a training program and examples of training materials are available at dhis2.org

 > **Best Practice: Training Session** {.note}
 >
 > Each training session should include one topic, e.g. Comparing health in my village with the neighbor villages, and it should last for 30±10 minutes.
 A session should be structured like this:
 >
 > 1. Introduction.
 Plenary presentation
-> 	a.
-Introduction of the topic, including a demo where learners watch, not do.
+> 		- Introduction of the topic, including a demo where learners watch, not do.
-> 	b.
-Explain new functionality and data structure, include demo.
+> 		- Explain new functionality and data structure, include demo.
 > 2. Practical hands-on exercises, individuals, or pairs.
 More than half the time of the session.
 Trainers walking around helping the learners when necessary.
-> 	a.
-Hand out Minimal Manual and SOPs
+> 		- Hand out Minimal Manual and SOPs
-> 	b.
-Make the learners follow the instructions in the Minimal Manual.
+> 		- Make the learners follow the instructions in the Minimal Manual.
-> 	c.
-Give the learners two exercises which differ slightly from the Minimal Manual.
+> 		- Give the learners two exercises which differ slightly from the Minimal Manual.
 > 3. Summary.
 Plenary discussion with the participants.
-> 	a.
-Discuss functionality/data structure and confront misconceptions
+> 		- Discuss functionality/data structure and confront misconceptions
-> 	b.
-Discuss usefulness
+> 		- Discuss usefulness

 Making the users follow the Minimal Manuals and SOPs during training has the advantage that they become familiar with written materials and are more likely to look up in the manuals and successfully solve problems on their own after training.